nicfel/Mascot-Tutorial/README.md

 ----

 # Useful Links

+If you interested in the derivations of the marginal approximation of the structured coalescent, you can find them here {% cite Mueller2017 --file Mascot-Tutorial/master-refs %}.
+This paper also explains the mathematical differences to other methods such as the theory underlying BASTA.
+To get a better idea of how the states of internal nodes are calculated, have a look in this paper {% cite mueller2017mascot --file Mascot-Tutorial/master-refs %}.

 - MASCOT source code: [https://github.com/nicfel/Mascot](https://github.com/nicfel/Mascot)
 - [Bayesian Evolutionary Analysis with BEAST 2](http://www.beast2.org/book.html) {% cite BEAST2book2014 --file Mascot-Tutorial/master-refs.bib %}